tekknolagi/tekknolagi.github.com/_posts/2025-07-25-linear-scan.md

 seems to be a bit of a rehash of the previous two papers.

 Linear scan (1997, 1999) operates on *live ranges* instead of virtual registers.
-A live range is a pair of [start, end) (end is exclusive) that begins when the register is defined and ends when it is last used.
+A live range is a pair of integers [start, end) (end is exclusive) that begins when the register is defined and ends when it is last used.
 In non-SSA-land, these live ranges are different from the virtual registers: they represent some kind of lifetimes of each *version* of a virtual register.
 For